-It is hard to distinguish sites, which have scammers since they can be found on the reputable online pages.
+It is hard to distinguish sites, which have scammers since they can be found on the popular online pages.
 Avoid giving out money to people who transact business outside the site’s secure payment platform.
 If you fall for this, it will be hard for the auction site to pay you back your money since they do not know how you carried out the transaction.

 Banking and online frauds

-You will receive emails and text messages from the scammers but will appear as if they are from your bank, online payment service or a financial institution you save your money with.
+You will receive emails and text messages from the scammers but will appear as if they are from your bank, online payment service, or a financial institution you save your money with.
 They will tell you that your account has some issues and all you need to do is verify your details on a copy of bank website, which they send you.
-The website is always fake but made to appear like your bank’s website.
+The site is always fake but made to appear like your bank’s website.

 Credit Card Frauds

 Card skimming is a way of copying some data from the magnetic stripe of an automatic teller machine card commonly known as the ATM or s credit card.
-The fraudsters skim your cards details by putting an inconspicuous attachment on an automatic teller machine or the EFTPOS machine.
+The fraudsters skim your cards details by putting an inconspicuous attachment on an automated teller machine or the EFTPOS machine.
 Others might even install a camera so that they can capture your pin and use it later.